-How can designers think future and technology while keeping people at the heart of their projects?
+How can designers think of future and technology while keeping people at the heart of their projects?
 Turns out, they can!

 The third edition of Tortona Rocks portrayed an ensemble of experimental, storytelling design in the various Milano Space Makers venues located in the Tortona district.

 These captivating stories, in which the overhauling of ancient teachings and trends intertwine with culture and innovation, expressing futuristic scenarios and sustainable living methods.

 The Norwegians sum it up well with their word fellesskap, which denotes a focus on the community.
 In the Norvegian Presence project producers such as Vestre and newly launched Objekt showed how an installation of furniture, textiles, sculptures and other objects should always point to the people it is meant to attract or represent.

 Hosted by a trio of independent and government-funded groups—Klubben, Norwegian Crafts and Design and Architecture Norway—the exhibition also explored “the making of modern Norway” and tied together the implementation of technology and tradition.